How Vehicle Tracking Gets Off Track

 - The first rule of a successful implementation is:

 - Fleet management is part of the company infrastructure, and therefore is strategic to the company’s survival and success.
-If a company does not consider a fleet management system as one of its critical programs, chances are, the competition does and they will pass you in the marketplace.
+If a company does not consider a vehicle tracking system as one of its critical programs, chances are, the competition does and they will pass you in the marketplace.

 - The second rule of system implementation is:

-- A fleet management system is there to support business functions and increase productivity, not the reverse.
+- A vehicle tracking and fleet management system is there to support business functions and increase productivity, not the reverse.

 - The third rule of implementation is: